Table of Contents

 The North American Free Trade Agreement (NAFTA) is a treaty between the U.S., Mexico, and Canada that aims to foster and encourage trade.
 Among other benefits, NAFTA allows Mexican and Canadian citizens to work in professional occupations in the U.S. Most of the qualifying professions listed in NAFTA Appendix 1603.D.1 minimally require the equivalent of a bachelor’s degree.
 Citizens of Mexico and Canada are eligible to work in TN non-immigrant status in the U.S. if they meet the criteria set forth under NAFTA.

-If you are looking for a TN NAFTA Visas professional, Sam Shihab & Associates is here to help.
+If you are looking for a TN NAFTA Visas professional, Shihab Burke, LLC, Attorneys At Law is here to help.

 To work in TN status in the U.S., a foreign national must satisfy the following fundamental requirements: